 Affected students should check with the Office of Leadership and Advocacy to learn which resources and assistance are available.

-Those who wish to give to the Rebel Relief Disaster Fund can visit the University of Mississippi’s Foundation website and click on ‘Give Now.’
-Users should select ‘Other’ and enter ‘Rebel Relief Disaster Fund’ in the comments section.
-Donors may also drop off or mail contributions to the University of Mississippi Foundation at 406 University Ave., Oxford, MS 38655.
+Those who wish to give to the Rebel Relief Disaster Fund can click here and select ‘Other,’ then enter ‘Rebel Relief Disaster Fund’ in the comments section.
+Donors may also drop off or mail contributions to the University of Mississippi Foundation, 406 University Ave., Oxford, MS 38655.